MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-deploy-sample-module.md

 Docker containers can run anywhere, on-premises in the customer datacenter, in an external service provider or in the cloud, on Azure.
 Docker image containers can run natively on Linux and Windows.
 However, Windows images can run only on Windows hosts and Linux images can run on Linux hosts and Windows hosts (using a Hyper-V Linux VM, so far), where host means a server or a VM.
 For more information, see [What is Docker?](https://docs.microsoft.com/dotnet/architecture/microservices/container-docker-introduction/docker-defined).

-1. Connect on your N-series Linux server using your SSH client.
+1. Connect to your N-series Linux server using your SSH client.

 1. Update the apt index and lists.